AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 RTF is a file format specification developed by Microsoft for specifying formatting of documents.
 It is a standard markup language used by most word processing and email software.
 If you wrote into a URL &amp;text=\b1 Hello, the Image Server would generate an image with the word "Hello" in bold type, because \b1 is the RTF command for making the text bold.

 The good news is that Dynamic Media Classic generates the RTF for you.
 Whenever you type text into a template and add formatting, Dynamic Media Classic quietly writes the RTF code into the template automatically.
-The reason we mention it is because you will be adding parameters directly to the RTF itself, so it is important that you are a little bit familiar with it.
+The reason we mention it is because you are adding parameters directly to the RTF itself, so it is important that you are a little bit familiar with it.

 #### Creating Text Layers